thunderbird/council-docs/council-website/docs/index.md

 ## :fontawesome-solid-hand: Get Involved
 Contribute to Thunderbird: [Participate - Thunderbird](https://www.thunderbird.net/participate/) Also see: [Codetribute](https://codetribute.mozilla.org/projects/thunderbird)

-Discussions and community updates are on the Thunderbird Planning mailing list: [Thunderbird Planning | Topicbox](https://thunderbird.topicbox.com/groups/planning)
+Discussions and community updates are on the Thunderbird Planning mailing list: [Thunderbird Planning](https://thunderbird.topicbox.com/groups/planning)

-Important community announcements, including about the election, are on the Thunderbird Announcements mailing list: [TB Announcements | Topicbox](https://thunderbird.topicbox.com/groups/announcements)

 ## :fontawesome-solid-clipboard-list: Thunderbird Goals
 In 2024, the Council created a list our highest priority goals, where there was unanimous agreement from participating members, in order to help guide our decisions and work with MZLA on developing the roadmaps: